JaviLianes8/LianesMinecraftFront/README.md

 - **Internationalisation (i18n):** bilingual catalogue with automatic detection and persistence in `localStorage`.
 - **Visual experience:** animated stage linked to live player data.
 - **Resilient HTTP layer:** falls back to hidden forms when `fetch` is blocked by CORS restrictions.
+- **Route and pricing calculator:** estimates journeys using GraphHopper Cloud and applies taxi fare logic with a Google Maps fallback.

 ## Requirements
 - Node.js ≥ 18 to serve static files during development (e.g. `npx http-server`).
 - A modern browser with support for ES modules and `EventSource`.
+- A GraphHopper Cloud API key exposed as `GRAPHHOPPER_KEY` (required for the route calculator).

 ## Quick start
 1. Clone the repository and move into the project directory.